 Goat Creek Trail continues beyond Cathedral Falls to Vanson Lake, a peaceful respite tucked away from most of civilization.
 Camping and fishing in this area is permitted, and for hikers who want to get a good view of the region, Vanson Peak is nearby.

-The Goat Creek Trail is located just beyond Taidnapam Park east of Morton.
-Directions are here, and please note that part of the access road to get to Goat Creek traverses privately-owned forest land that may close in times of high fire danger or weather-related incidents.
-Please check the status of the roads on the U.S. Forest Service website before heading out.
+The hike to Cathedral Falls is family-friendly and is a great in-and-out day hike that also allows you to return to the Morton or Randle areas and enjoy all they have to offer.
+Please note that part of the access road to get to Goat Creek traverses privately-owned forest land that may close in times of high fire danger or weather-related incidents.